 The future looks sustainable at the SADC.
 For around forty years, our strategic vision has focused on sustainable development, making our organization a recognized leader in Quebec.

-To support SMEs, non-profits, cooperatives, and municipalities within our territory by promoting sustainable development and innovation, with the goal of enhancing the quality of life in the Haut-Saguenay community.
+To support SMEs, NPOs, cooperatives, and municipalities located in our territory by promoting sustainable development and innovation in order to improve the quality of life of the Haut-Saguenay community.

-A core value based on recognizing the needs, aspirations, and diversity of each business.
-We aim to promote fairness, open-mindedness, and collaboration, contributing to a healthy and productive business environment.
+A fundamental value that involves recognizing the needs, aspirations, and diversity of each company.
+We want to promote fairness, open-mindedness and collaboration there by contributing to a healthy and productive business.

-The ability to achieve set goals in an optimal way.
-It involves the efficient use of resources, strategic planning, and swift implementation of actions, all while ensuring high-quality results for the benefit of the businesses we support.
+Ability to achieve set objectives in an optimal manner.
+This involves the judicious use of resources, strategic planning, and rapid implementation of actions, while ensuring high-quality results for the benefit of the companies.

-Represents our determination to support businesses on their journey.
-It reflects a constant dedication to providing quality guidance, keeping our promises, and working with passion to contribute to the success of the businesses we serve.
+Represents our determination to support our companies we support along their journey.
+It is a constant commitment to providing high-quality support, keeping our promises, and working passionately to contribute to the success of the companies we support.

 Born in 1956, he is the father of two daughters and grandfather of three granddaughters.
 He holds a Master’s degree in Project Management from the University of Quebec at Chicoutimi.
 This education has enabled him to guide the activities of SADC-HS toward sustainable development for the past fifteen years.